zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 He says, “What time are we supposed to get there in  the morning?”
 Bonnie says, “I’m not sure.
 Sophia was a little vague about that .”
 To be vague” (vague) means to be unclear, not very specific.
 Bonnie says that Sophia was “a little vague” – somewhat vague – about what time they should get to  the community center in the morning to paint.
 Bonnie says, “She told people  to show up when they can make it.”
 “To show up” is a two-word phrasal verb m eaning to appear, to come, to be present at some event or at some location.

 Normally, you show up for work at eight o’clock in the morning or maybe nine o’clock in the morning.
 That’s one possible use of “to show up.”
 Often it’s used to mean to attend: “How many people showed up at the m eeting last night?”
 How many people attended?
 How many people went to the m eeting?
-Bonnie says that Sophia said that people should “show up when they c an make it.”
+Bonnie says that Sophia said that people should “show up when they can make it.”
 “To make it” here means to be able to do something, especially t o be able to go somewhere for some purpose.
 I wanted to go to the movie last night, but it was raining and I didn’t make it.
 I didn’t actually go.

 Thierry says, “That doesn’t sound like an auspiciou s start.”
 “Auspicious” (auspicious) means favorable, indicating that somet hing good will happen.
 It’s not a common word in English conversation, but you will  read it.
 You will sometimes also hear people say “auspicious” when talking abou t something that indicates that this event is going to go well, or in this cas e, that this event is not going to go well.
 Thierry says this doesn’t – this does not – s ound like an auspicious start.